 Christopher Lee is the co-founder and principal of Serie Architects London, Mumbai and Beijing.
-He is Adjunct Associate Professor of Urban Design at Harvard University's Graduate School of Design.
+He is Associate Professor in Practice of Urban Design at Harvard University's Graduate School of Design.
 He previously served as Design Critic at the GSD (2011-12).
 Prior to that he was the Director of the AA Projective Cities MPhil Programme (2010-12) and AA Diploma and Intermediate Unit Master (2002-09).
-Lee graduated with the AA Diploma (Honors) from the AA, received the RIBA President’s Medal Commendation Award, and his Doctor of Philosophy in Architecture and Urbanism from the Berlage Institute and TU Delft.
+Lee graduated with the AA Diploma (Honours) from the AA, received the RIBA President’s Medal Commendation Award, and his Doctor of Philosophy in Architecture and Urbanism from the Berlage Institute and TU Delft.

 The work of Serie is underpinned by the exploration of the problem of type and the city, with particular focus on the renewed relevance of typological reasoning and experimentation – or working projectively in series – to describe, conceptualise, theorise and ultimately project new typological ideas for and from the city.

 Serie is the recipient of the prestigious BD Young Architect of the Year Award and was recently named as one of the 10 visionary architects for the new decade by the Leading European Architects Forum and was selected by ICON as one of 20 Essential Young Architects in the world in 2008.
 Serie's current projects include the Singapore Subordinate Courts Complex, The School of Design and Environment, National University of Singapore, and the Jameel Art Centre, Dubai.